-No condition directly triggers chest pain when a person bends forward.
-However, heartburn and a pulmonary embolism may worsen chest pain when bending forward.
+There is no condition that directly triggers chest pain when bending forward.
+However, heartburn and a pulmonary embolism may worsen chest pain when a person bends forward.

 In these conditions, the pain increases during certain activities or movements.

 However, treatment options are available.
 Heartburn treatment includes lifestyle changes, as well as medications that neutralize or remove stomach acid.
 Pulmonary embolism treatment involves medicines that make the blood thinner.

 Keep reading to learn about the causes and treatments for worsening chest pain when bending forward.

 Below is a description of heartburn and its treatment.

 Heartburn is a burning sensation a person feels behind the breastbone, in the throat, or in the neck.
 It can be frequently worse when bending over, after eating, lying down, or in the evening.

 It occurs with acid reflux, also known as gastrointestinal reflux disease, a condition where the content of the stomach goes in the wrong direction.
 In other words, instead of going down from the stomach into the intestines, it goes back up the food pipe, or esophagus.
 The esophagus is the tube that transports food from the mouth to the stomach.

 - certain medications

 - some foods